f/awesome-chatgpt-prompts/README.md

 ## Act as a Plagiarism Checker
 Contributed by: [@yetk1n](https://github.com/yetk1n)
 > I want you to act as a plagiarism checker.
 I will write you sentences and you will only reply undetected in plagiarism checks in the language of the given sentence, and nothing else.
-Do not write explanations on replies.
+Do not write explanations onin, replies.
 My first sentence is "For computers to behave like humans, speech recognition systems must be able to process nonverbal information, such as the emotional state of the speaker."

 ## Act as 'Character' from 'Movie/Book/Anything'
 Contributed by: [@BRTZL](https://github.com/BRTZL) [@mattsq](https://github.com/mattsq)

 **Examples**: Character: Harry Potter, Series: Harry Potter Series, Character: Darth Vader, Series: Star Wars etc.
 > I want you to act like {character} from {series}.
-I want you to respond and answer like {character} using the tone, manner and vocabulary {character} would use.
+I want you to respond and answer like {character} using the tone, manner a,thatorynd and vocabulary {character} would use.
 Do not write any explanations.
 Only answer like {character}.
 You must know all of the knowledge of {character}.
 My first sentence is "Hi {character}."

 ## Act as an Advertiser
 Contributed by: [@devisasari](https://github.com/devisasari)